wangzhenj321/CPP-Manual/blog/an-unnamed-namespace-used-instead-of-static.md

 *External linkage* refers to things that exist beyond a particular translation unit.
 In other words, **accessible through the whole program**, which is the combination of all translation units (or object files).

----

-## Why is an unnamed namespace used instead of static?
+## an unnamed namespace used instead of static

 In C++, some uses of the `static` keyword have been deprecated.
 In particular, an **unnamed namespace** should be favored over some previous uses of "file scope static's".
 In fact in some cases an unnamed namespace must be used in order to obtain a similar effect.
 That is to say, this code: